quii/learn-go-with-tests/json.md

 ## Refactor

-The test code does not convey out intent very well and has a lot of boilerplate we can refactor away.
+The test code does not convey our intent very well and has a lot of boilerplate we can refactor away.

 ```go
 //server_test.go